 Grilled Octopus is delicious seafood that you can simply find at any fish restaurant in Turkey.
 We call it Izgara Ahtapot in Turkish.
 As Turkey is surrounded by three seas, we are so lucky to reach this magnificent taste whenever we want.

 By nature, Octopuses have no bones but they have thick and hard muscles which need to be tenderized.
-The first thing fishermen do in Turkey when they catch an octopus is to keep beating it on rocks or if there are no rocks around, on the pier for about 50 – 70 times to tenderize the Octopus hard muscles.
+The first thing fishermen do in Turkey when they catch an octopus is to keep beating it on rocks or if there are no rocks around, on the pier for about 50 – 70 times to tenderize the Octopus’s hard muscles.

-Most of us prefer to eat Octopus in restaurants instead of cooking it by ourselves.
-The idea of cleaning an Octopus may seem challenging or intimidating; however, it is not that difficult as it is seen.
+Most of us prefer to eat Grilled Octopus in restaurants instead of cooking it by ourselves.
+The idea of cleaning an Octopus may seem challenging or intimidating; however, it is not as difficult as it is seen.
 Once you get used to it, you will be able to cook various dishes with Octopus such as soups, salads, and even a main dish.
-In Turkey, we prefer to eat it as a meze or main dish.
+In Turkey, we prefer to eat it as either meze or a main dish.

 If you don’t want to clean it by yourself, you can ask your local fish market to do it for you or you can buy frozen and processed ones.
 If you want to challenge yourself, I recommend you to watch the below short video.
 I watched it too at my first trial and it helped me a lot.

 Where to eat Grilled Octopus?

 I love seafood very much.
 You may notice from one of the previous posts that I am living in Ankara city, the capital city of Turkey and it is not located nearby the seashore.
 Ankara city is located in the heart of Anatolia and the closest sea is about 450 km away from us.